Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 The afternoon tea Christmas event is help in the garden centre restaurant which is a really welcoming space to visit at any time of the year.
 A table had been reserved for us at one side of the restaurant although it was set back from the rest of the tables in a slightly different area.
 It was decorated well for the festive season and had activity packs for the children and crackers waiting for us.

 Before long our food arrived.
-Hubby and I had chosen to have the full Afternoon Tea of a turkey sandwich, mince pie, sweet treat and pot of tea.
+Dave and I had chosen to have the full Afternoon Tea of a turkey sandwich, mince pie, sweet treat and pot of tea.
 The sandwich was one of the best Christmas sandwiches I have ever tasted – full of turkey, cranberry sauce and stuffing.
 It couldn’t have been better.

 Our sweet treat turned out to be a whole plate of fudge, chocolate stars and chocolate coins – more than we could manage but definitely a lovely treat.
 The staff were also happy to keep bringing us tea and coffee too which was much appreciated.